armandwipangestu/laracamp-bwa/README.md

 <img src="assets/preview.png" alt="Preview">

 <p align="center">This repository is web application that aims to provide various features such as authentication, authorization, payment gateway, and email integration.
-This app is built using Laravel, Breeze (Authentication and Authorization), Socialite (OAuth Google), Midtrans (Payment Gateway), Mailtrap (Email)</p>
+This app is built using Laravel, Breeze (Authentication and Authorization), Socialite (OAuth Google), Midtrans (Payment Gateway), Mailtrap (Email), Docker</p>

 ## Table of Contents